One Quarter of Amsterdam consists of water

 The Public Health Service of Amsterdam (GGD) says that nearly twenty percent of the drowning victims had indications of drug- or alcohol addiction, were homeless, or suffered from mental confusion.

-Alcohol and/or drug use played in role in forty percent of the drownings.
+Alcohol and/or drug use played a role in forty percent of the drownings.

 In many cases men, unstable of their feet due to the effect of drugs or alcohol, fell into a canal while attempting to relieve themselves.